efrenbg1/GY-91/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-Any future updates will be post here as the project continues.
+Any future updates will be post here as the Cansat project I am involved continues.

 You can leave any question to these e-mail: efren@boyarizo.es